TenOfEleven/venomlinux-installation-guide/INSTALLATION.md

 ### Installing Venom Linux

-When the installer starts you are greeted by a curses menu
+When the installer starts you are greeted by a curses menu, the following section will detail each screen of the installer